Visiting Assistant Professor of Psychology

-All faculty at the college are expected to contribute over time to our innovative Connections Program.
-Our Social Difference and Power curriculum and the Public Health Pathway are especially relevant to this position.
-Tenure-track faculty members teach a 3-2 load.
-In addition to providing ongoing strong support for teaching through our Center for Teaching and Learning and research through internal funding through sources including the Dean of the Faculty’s office, the Center for the Critical Study of Race and Ethnicity, and the Holleran Center for Community Action and Public Policy the College offers the following resources for pre-tenured faculty: a reduced teaching load in the first year (2-2), a year-long faculty development seminar for new hires, a supplementary research fund, and a semester’s sabbatical at full salary after a successful third-year review.
+Connecticut College offers ongoing support for teaching through our Center for Teaching and Learning and for research through internal funding through sources including the Dean of the Faculty’s office, the Center for the Critical Study of Race and Ethnicity, and the Holleran Center for Community Action and Public Policy.
 (For additional information on faculty resources, see https://www.conncoll.edu/employment/faculty-resources/).

-Connecticut College requires employees to be fully vaccinated for COVID-19 and new employees must present their COVID-19 vaccination record to Human Resources prior to the first day of employment.
+Connecticut College requires employees to be fully vaccinated and have received a booster for COVID-19 and new employees must present their COVID-19 vaccination and booster record to Human Resources prior to the first day of employment.
 Individuals who have a medical condition or sincerely held religious beliefs that prevent them from getting the vaccine may confidentially request an exemption through the office of Human Resources.
 Additional COVID-19 safety protocols such as participation in weekly testing will be required of faculty, staff and students who have approved vaccine exemptions.

 To apply, please submit to our Interfolio http://apply.interfolio.com/103401 1) a cover letter; 2) a curriculum vita; 3) and a teaching statement describing your teaching approach, your training and experience with equity, diversity, and inclusion in the classroom, and evidence of teaching effectiveness; and 2-3 letters of recommendation.
 Full consideration will be given to applications received by March 15th.